 Reasons: A restriction of IMT to the LMS allocation was not felt necessary for existing IMT frequency bands and is not necessary for new IMT frequency bands since the IMT characteristics, which included deployment, are already described in ITU-R Recommendations and Reports.

+[Korea’s view: The Republic of Korea supports Alternative 2 and its reasons above.
+Additionally, for IMT identifications there is no any restriction to limit within the land mobile services in the RR.]

 2/1.13/4.1.2.1 Condition A2a: Protection measures for the EESS (passive) in the 23.6-24 GHz frequency band